-3. Program Timeline/Benchmark:
+- 3. Program Timeline/Benchmark: - a.
+Program Checklist

 Application Online TBC

 Official Transcripts (mailed in)

 SOQ/License/Diploma or Transcripts

 TOEFL (for out of country transcripts only)

-FERPA/Code of Ethics/TBC Admission Letter TEA Technology fee
+FERPA/Code of Ethics/TBC Admission Letter TEA Technology

-(\$55.00)
+fee (\$35.00)

 Early Release/Program Deadline/Additional Test Approval

 Preliminary Background acknowledgement form

 Student Handbook acknowledgement form

 Benchmark Checklist

 TSI Interview

 Pre-Internship Courses (150 hrs.)/PPR Courses(120hrs)

 30 Hours of Observation

 Content Exam (TEXES exam fee approximately \$120.00)

 Employment Verification Form

 Authorization of Payments Form

 Copy of Contract with the School

 SOE

 Supervisor Observations (3 per year) (5 if Intern Cert)

 Mentor Observations (3 per year)

 District Trainings (50 hours, copy from district)

 Principal signature for standard (final ob. or Completion form)

 PPR Exam

 Internship Payments Complete

 Apply Intern (\$78)/Prob. (\$78)/Standard Certificate (\$78)

-Note all fees with an asterisk are additional fees not included in the program but required by TEA to become eligible to teach.
+\Note all fees with an asterisk are additional fees not included in the program but required by TEA to become eligible to teach.

 - 4. Supervision Requirements

 - a.
 Mentor Handbook

 - b.
 Field Supervisor Handbook

 - 5. Cost of Program

 - a.
 Enrollment/Coursework fee for probationary and/or internship certificates

 - i.
-The enrollment and initial coursework fee is \$665.00
+The enrollment and initial coursework fee is \$365.00

-- 1. This payment can be done in a lump sum of \$665 or can be divided into 4 payments of \$265.00, \$200.00, \$200.00, and \$200.00 for a total of \$865.00.
+- This payment can be done in a lump sum of \$365 or another payment option can be divided into 3 payments of \$165.00, \$150.00, \$150.00, for a total of \$465.00.
 However, all monies paid will be credited to the total cost of the program.

 - b.
 Internship fee

-- i. the internship fee will be \$5,065.00 minus any monies paid for enrollment, or coursework.
+- i.
+The internship fee will be \$6,065.00 minus any monies paid for enrollment, or coursework.
 These payments will be divided up into 11 monthly installments, beginning with your first month of employment as a teacher.